Online registration for Kauai’s Summer Fun program for kids to kick off June 10

 All major credit cards will be accepted for payment including: Master Card, VISA and Discover.
 In addition, debit and pre-paid credit cards will be accepted.

-Lunch will be provided free of charge, except on Wednesdays.
+Lunch will be provided free of charge.
 Parents will need to provide their children with snacks and drinks each day throughout the program.

 If you need an auxiliary aid/service or other accommodation due to a disability, contact Melanie at 241-4462 or mokamoto@kauai.gov as soon as possible.
 Requests made as early as possible will allow adequate time to fulfill your request.
 Upon request, this notice is available in alternate formats such as large print, Braille, or electronic copy.

-Note: CORRECTION: A corrected release from the County of Kauai was sent following the initial announcement.
-This involved a corrected link to the online registration website and that free lunch will be provided on all days.
-Those changes have been made in the post below.